 - Steam-Wilt the Greens : Add the tomato oil to the griddle/pan.
 Add spinach and ¼ cup water/broth; cook 4–5 minutes, stirring, until glossy and collapsed and most liquid has evaporated.
 (The splash of liquid softens the greens and prevents sticking.)

 - Flavor Build : Stir in garlic, lemon zest, and scallions; cook 2 minutes until fragrant.
+Stir in the chopped sun-dried tomatoes and cook for another 1 minute.
 Season with oregano, basil, Aleppo, salt, and pepper.
 Stir in lemon juice.
 Spread the mixture into three neat mounds about 7–8 in (18–20 cm) across.

 - Blanket with Whites : Whisk egg whites (and the optional whole egg).
 Pour a thin layer over each spinach mound so the eggs reach the edges.
 Cook over medium-low 5–6 minutes until opaque and the edges lift easily; centers should read 160°F (71°C) or feel set.